You know this Cheesy Vegetable Tian is extremely tasty when the picky hubby didn’t even complain about the zucchini! It’s beautiful and delicious!

 The culinary dish “tian” was named after the vessel in which one cooks chopped vegetables in oil, then sprinkles them with cheese.
 Here’s where I went rouge again!
 The onions are chopped and sauteed in olive oil a la traditional tian.
 But the vegetables (and fruit if you want to categorize the tomatoes properly) are sliced, then drizzled with oil, topped with cheese and baked.

 - Find any baking dish you’d like to make this tian.
-Depending on its size, you may need more or less ingredients.
+Depending on its size, you may need more or fewer ingredients.

 - I planned on having all my veggies standing upright, but I did not have enough, so I layered them in concentric circles, overlapping as needed.